LiskArchive/lips/proposals/lip-BLS_signatures.md

 ## Specification

-The BLS signature scheme as specified in the IETF draft "[BLS Signatures draft-irtf-cfrg-bls-signature-04](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04)" is used.
+The BLS signature scheme as specified in the IETF draft [BLS Signatures draft-irtf-cfrg-bls-signature-04](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04) is used.
 More specifically, the ciphersuite [BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_POP_](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04#section-4.2.3) is chosen.
 This ciphersuite uses the _[proof of possession](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04#section-3.3)_ scheme and the _[minimal-pubkey-size](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04#section-2.1)_ variant.

 The ciphersuite exposes the following functions: